 While beautiful from the shore, when the weather is warm you must see the islands by boat or, even better, set foot on an island and camp at one of the 60-some rustic sites.
-Take a grand tour on Apostle Island Cruises lasts nearly three and a half hours and you’ll see the islands and one of the best historic collections of lighthouses anywhere in the country.
-This area also is shrouded in the lore of vicious nor’easters and shipwrecks, making it a popular spot for scuba divers to explore the remains of the Sevona, Lucerne and Pretoria.
+Take a grand tour on Apostle Island Cruises and you’ll see one of the best historic collections of lighthouses anywhere in the country.
+This area is shrouded in the lore of vicious nor’easters and shipwrecks, making it a popular spot for scuba divers too.

-The main cave began forming more than a million years ago, and every drop of water entering the cave carries with it dissolved calcium carbonate, which leaves calcite crystals on the cave ceiling, walls and floor.
+The main cave began forming more than a million years ago, and every drop of water entering the cave leaves calcite crystals on the ceiling, walls and floor.
 It can take upwards of 150 years to deposit one cubic inch of these crystal formations.

 Choose a hot summer day to visit – the cave has the same temperature every day of the year, a cool 50 degrees.
-General Manager Joe Klimczak noted they’re still discovering more passageways: “The cave is still unveiling itself to us and we’re just a blip on the geologic timeline.”
+General Manager Joe Klimczak has noted they’re still discovering more passageways: “The cave is still unveiling itself to us, and we’re just a blip on the geologic timeline.”

 Devil’s Lake State Park, not far from Wisconsin Dells, is the most visited state park in Wisconsin.
 Each year hundreds of thousands of visitors enjoy the 360-acre spring-fed lake, the 500-foot bluffs teetering over it and the 30 miles of trails that comprise the trifecta of this natural wonder.

 If one Wisconsin lake is wonderful, then how would you describe 28 lakes, all interconnected?
 Deep in the Northwoods of Wisconsin, the Eagle River Chain of Lakes is the largest inland chain of lakes in the world.
 The depth of these lakes varies widely from one to the next, providing sufficient space for whatever floats your boat, be it water-skiing, wakeboarding, pontoon cruising, canoeing, kayaking or fishing.

-Now here’s a little secret on the Chain O’ Lakes: While the lakes themselves are 100 percent natural, it was the work of humans that connected all of them.
-Dams were built to dam up the Wisconsin and Eagle Rivers as a way to connect the lakes to serve the logging industry and generate electricity.
+Here’s a little secret on the Chain of Lakes: While the lakes themselves are 100 percent natural, it was the work of humans that connected all of them.
+Dams were built to hold up the Wisconsin and Eagle Rivers as a way to connect the lakes to serve the logging industry and generate electricity.
 Today, there are abundant boat landings along that shore for anglers hoping to catch bluegill, perch, northern and the goliath of freshwater fish, the musky.

 The locals call it “The Ledge” – the limestone cliff that runs through High Cliff State Park, situated on the eastern shore of Lake Winnebago, Wisconsin’s largest lake.